alf-p-steinbach/C---how-to---make-non-English-text-work-in-Windows/how-to-use-utf8-in-windows.md

 This obviates the need for using `std::filesystem::path` to work around the Windows text encoding issues, which was the main rationale for its original incarnation in Boost, but there are still reasons to use it including

-* its functionality for assembling paths from parts;
+* its functionality for assembling paths from parts, convenient though neither all reasonable nor complete;
-* its functionality for inspecting the parts of a path; and
+* its functionality for inspecting the parts of a path (ditto qualifications); and, most important,
-* the distinction it makes between general string and filesystem path (correctness, clarity).
+* the distinction it makes between general string and filesystem path, supporting correctness and clarity.

 However, a cost, a price paid for the “all UTF-8” environment, is that the C++17 declaration